juicedata/juicefs/docs/en/guide/gateway.md

     juicefs gateway redis://localhost:6379/1 localhost:9000
     ```

     The `gateway` subcommand requires at least two parameters: the database URL for storing metadata and the address/port for JuiceFS S3 Gateway to listen on.

-To optimize JuiceFS S3 Gateway, you can add [other options](../reference/command_reference.md#gateway) to `gateway` subcommands as needed.
+    By default, [Multi-bucket support](#multi-bucket-support) is not enabled.
+You can enable it by adding the `--multi-buckets` option.
+Additionally, you can add [other options](../reference/command_reference.md#gateway) to `gateway` subcommands as needed.
 For example, you can set the default local cache to 20 GiB.

     ```shell
     juicefs gateway --cache-size 20480 redis://localhost:6379/1 localhost:9000